WHERE ARE WE GOING?

 Between the sea and an evening ashore

-After waking up at anchor, we set sail northward, keeping an eye on the weather and sea conditions.
-The route may take us to Portisco, a small harbor ideally situated for exploring this stretch of coastline, or to Porto Rotondo, one of the most famous towns in Gallura, with a well-equipped marina and an elegant town center overlooking the sea.
-It’s the perfect day to alternate between swimming and sailing with an evening stroll ashore, perhaps followed by a traditional Sardinian dinner featuring seafood, fregola, or a glass of Vermentino di Gallura.
+After waking up in the harbor, we set sail northward, keeping an eye on the weather and sea conditions.
+The route may take us toward Portisco, a small port ideally situated for exploring this stretch of coastline, or toward Porto Rotondo, one of the best-known towns in Gallura, with a well-equipped marina and an elegant town center overlooking the sea.
+It’s the perfect day to alternate between swimming and sailing and an evening stroll on land, perhaps with a traditional Sardinian dinner featuring seafood, fregola, or a glass of Vermentino di Gallura.

 Fourth day